Get your free Quick & Easy 5-Day Essential Oils Course!

 Laurie Stone, L.Ac.

-I am devoted to supporting health through non-drug solutions.
+As a Licensed Acupuncturist and board-certified Herbalist, I am devoted to supporting health through non-drug solutions:

-My mission is to empower my patients in their own healthcare and to use my tools of acupuncture and herbal medicinals to help them achieve functional and lifestyle health.
+My mission is to empower my patients in their own healthcare to help them achieve functional and lifestyle health.
 Functional health means making sure all the parts of the body are working as they should, not just about masking symptoms.
 Lifestyle health means what you do day in and day out matters to health, and I look for ways to guide patients to make do-able changes that fit their life.

 When I was in college, I had a side interest in alternative healthcare although I didn't actively study it at the time.
 My formal undergrad studies were in French and I studied a year abroad in France prior to obtaining my Bachelor of Arts.
 Informally though, I spent hours looking up every health condition any of my family or friends had, trying to find new ideas that could help them.